glyphobet/fragments/README.md

 * `stat [FILENAME [FILENAME ...]]`

-    Get the current status of the fragments repository.
+    Get the current status of FILENAME if specified, otherwise of the fragments repository.

 * `follow FILENAME [FILENAME ...]`